OCA/stock-logistics-workflow/stock_partner_delivery_window/README.rst

 * Any time: Do not postpone deliveries
 * Fixed time windows: Postpone deliveries to the next preferred time window
+* Weekdays: Postpone deliveries to the next weekday

 After selecting "Fixed time windows", one can define the preferred delivery windows in the embedded tree view below.